nnobile/nnobile.github.io/_posts/2021-05-21-execution_context_this_arrow_vs_regular_functions.markdown

 In this instance, we will ***not*** want to use an arrow function because arrow functions always bind to the global object.

 This time, in our first console log, we get the window object.
-In our second console log we get undefined.
+In our second console log we get `undefined`.

 Now, let's add an array of pets within the user object and then a new method to list each pet.